OctopusDeploy/docs/docs/api-and-integration/octo.exe-command-line/promoting-releases.md

 ### Basic example

-The following command will promote the latest release of the*Web*Â projectdeployed to *Development*to the environmentÂ *Staging.*
+The following command will promote the latest release of the*Web* projectdeployed to *Development*to the environment *Staging.*

 ```text
 Octo promote-release --project Web --from Development --to Staging -progress --server http://MyOctopusServerURL.com --apikey MyAPIKey